raj-arpit/EuroSAT-Fuzzy-C-Means-Clustering/README.md

 # Fuzzy C-Means Clustering GUI

-A Python-based GUI application for performing image segmentation using Fuzzy C-Means (FCM) clustering with selectable distance metrics (Euclidean or Mahalanobis).
+Course project for CE672: Machine Processing of Remotely Sensed Data, carried out in semester 2024-25-II at IIT Kanpur.
+The .py file is a Python-based GUI application for performing image segmentation using Fuzzy C-Means (FCM) clustering with selectable distance metrics (Euclidean or Mahalanobis).
 Designed to support both RGB and multispectral images, the tool visualizes segmentation results side-by-side with the original image.

 ## Features